rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

   image: "https://res.cloudinary.com/dkoypjlgr/image/upload/f_auto,q_auto:good,c_auto,w_1200,h_300,g_auto,fl_progressive/v1715952116/blog_cover_large_phe6ch.jpg"
 tags: [scala, zio, laminar, tapir]
 excerpt: "Full stack Scala webapp with ZIO, Laminar, and Tapir"
+toc: true
+toc_label: "In this article"
 ---

 # Full stack ZIO Scala WebApp

-Leverage Scala / ScalaJS with ZIO and Laminar to build reactive app.
+Leverage Scala / ScalaJS with ZIO and Laminar to build reactive webapp.

 Build a full stack webapp application using the same language has been a never ending quest.

-In this journey, JS dynamically typed languages and their loosely compilation guarantees were always seen as untouchable because of:
+In this journey, dynamically typed languages and their loosely compilation guarantees were always seen as untouchable because of:

 * easy setup
 * isomorphic by nature, no need for translation between back and front payload